JohannesHenseler/MatlabMansonRemoteControl/README.md

 # MatlabMansonRemoteControl
-Interface for setting the output current/voltage of a Manson HCS 3000 series remote controllable power supply
+Interface for setting the output current/voltage of a Manson HCS 3000 series aka Voltcraft PPS-11815 remote controllable switching mode power supply.

 ## Introduction
-This set of files enables you to integrate remote control of a Manson 3000 series power supply via Matlab.
+This set of files enables you to integrate remote control of a Manson 3000 series power supply in Matlab.

-Installation of the Matlab-Engine API for Python and the Silicon Labs cp210x USB drivers to be installed.
+Installation of the Matlab-Engine API for Python and the Silicon Labs cp210x USB drivers is mandatory.
 Furthermore, mind the correct configuration of the Manson power supply.

 For more information, check out: